Displays using a GFX Library

 Button text color background color border color

-Drawing on the display
+Drawing on a gfx display

 It is possible to directly draw objects on the GFX display.
 When changing a value or the pointer of a clock, you need to erase the existing drawings by changing the pixels to a defined background color before the new drawing.